 Map of the most charming villages near Albi

-Do you want to know which towns near Albi are not to be missed?
-On this map I have marked each of these magical destinations, ideal for a day trip or a longer route with the family.
-Use it to plan your route and discover, village by village, the authentic essence of the Tarn and its surroundings: medieval streets, local markets, castles and postcard landscapes.
+Curious about the villages near Albi that you simply can’t miss?
+On this map, I’ve marked each of those magical destinations — perfect for a day trip or a longer family route.
+Use it to plan your journey and discover, village by village, the authentic essence of the Tarn and its surroundings: medieval lanes, local markets, castles, and postcard-worthy landscapes.

 Introduction to the history of Albi